Raykosan/ComfyUI_RaykoStudio/README.md

 - **Advanced Filtering** - Built-in support for common formats (`*.png`, `*.jpg`, `*.webp`, etc.) plus a "custom" mode for specific glob patterns (e.g., `*_mask.png`).
 - **Precise Index Control** - Load specific subsets of images using 1-based Start and End indices.
 - **Quality Preservation** - Maintains the original image resolution and preserves the alpha channel (RGBA) when present.
 - **Detailed Outputs** - Returns the images, filenames, folder path, and total file count.
+- **"Paste" button** - Inserting a folder path from the clipboard

+💡 Tip: The "Paste" button works differently in all browsers.
+In Chrome and Edge, the button works immediately (requires a one-time confirmation of access to the clipboard).
+In Firefox, the Paste button will additionally pop up, when clicked, the path will be inserted.
+**These are browser security principles and cannot be circumvented.**
+In any case, you can always paste the path using the keyboard shortcut Ctrl+V.

 ### Inputs
 | Parameter | Type | Description |